CodingMilitia/Blog/content/privacy.md

 Unlike Google Analytics, Plausible is privacy focused, so it doesn't collect personal data, targeting the minimum amount of data needed to analyse a site's traffic.
 More information about data policy on [Plausible's web site](https://plausible.io/data-policy).

-## Disqus
-I have [Disqus](https://disqus.com/) setup on the blog to allow for comments.
-When using the comments Disqus will keep some data it needs to handle that, to which I have no control over, but having a Disqus account you can handle it directly with them.
-I only see the same public facing comments everyone else sees when visiting the blog.

 ## GitHub
 Besides using [GitHub](https://github.com) to host the projects I usually talk about here, I use it to host some code snippets using the provided widgets, so GitHub might also collect some info on this.